neroroxxx/BMC/docs/multiplexers.md

 With the API could use a touch sensor to trigger a Pot and send MIDI messages from assigned to that Pot, MIDI Theremin anybody?

 ### API
-There are many API callbacks and functions available for use, these may not reflect the latest version
+There are many API callbacks and functions available for use, these may not reflect the latest version.

 ##### FUNCTIONS